 The image above is an approximate representation of the Lake McDonald Horse Use Trail System, not to scale.

 The beautiful old growth forest of the Lake McDonald area is a special treat and we are excited to share it with you.
 This easy, non-stop, one hour ride meanders underneath the canopy of the cedar forest.
 It is quiet, sheltered, and the terrain is mild, making it great for beginners or those with a busy schedule.
 Availability may be limited, especially after our Sperry rides begin in mid-July.
 Cedar Forest riders must be 7 years or older.
 Riders must be 250 pounds or less, but riders under 6 feet tall should be no more than 225 pounds.
 After September 15th, all riders must be no more than 225 pounds.

 Upper McDonald Creek

-Due to the construction, Swan Mountain Outfitters will only take rides to the Chalet on Saturdays and Sundays during the 2019 summer season.
-Since the Sprague Fire burned in a mosaic pattern, if you have taken this trail before you may be equally surprised by both the changes from the fire and how much remains the same.
-Within just 20 minutes from departing the corral, you will see evidence of the fire: standing snags, charred logs and the truly rocky bed of the forest floor which no longer has the ground cover it used to.
-You will gain 3,300 feet in elevation across the on the 6.7 mile trek up to Sperry Chalet!
+On August 31, 2017 the Sperry Chalet hotel building was lost to the Sprague Fire.
+However, thanks to the cooperation of the National Park Service, Belton Chalets Inc., the Glacier National Park Conservancy and numerous donors from the general public, Sperry has been rebuilt!
+Since the Sprague Fire burned in a mosaic pattern, you may be equally surprised by both the changes from the fire and how much remains the same.
+Mixed with the untouched portions of forest are standing snags, charred logs, and the truly rocky bed of forest floor.
+At times, fireweed and bear grass bloom along the exposed portions of trail.
 There is far less tree cover as a result of the fire, so not only is this ride best suited for advanced riders due to the challenging terrain, but it is also a very hot trail for hikers and riders alike.
 Please be sure to be well prepared with water, snacks and stamina for the trip.